jettro/c3-angular-directive/README.md

 ## Version History

-### 1.0 Upcoming
+### 1.0
+Squashed a number of bugs, some of them related to tick formatting of timeseries data.

-SOme final functionalities for the initial release.
-Want to add click events on the legend and maybe some other features.
+Added the  click  and mouse events on the legend.

 Bigger refactoring to the structure of the source code and a big change to the examples.